ruzickap/k8s-tf-eks-gitops/docs/src/part-01.md

 ## Allow GH Actions to connect to AWS accounts

-You also need to allow GitHub Action to connect to the AWS account(s) where you want to provision the clusters using [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+You also need to allow GitHub Action to connect to the AWS account(s) where you want to provision the clusters.

 Example: [AWS federation comes to GitHub Actions](https://awsteele.com/blog/2021/09/15/aws-federation-comes-to-github-actions.html)